 Good hiking boots ought to be long-lasting.
 Durability is anchored on terrain, hiking frequency, maintenance; the technology used does not forget the material.
 Weather conditions also play a big role in the durability of hiking boots too.
 Moving on, leather handles abrasion damage better than synthetic materials.
 Consider the traction design and material of the sole as well.

 For added protection from rough terrain, you need boots with stiff soles.
 Additionally, these soles accommodate heavy loads with ease.
 The only downside of such boots is that they cut down on the natural movement of the feet.
 However, a thick sole is excellent for snowy or rough terrain.

 Heavier hiking boots are known to offer more ankle support and stability when carrying bulky loads.
 They also offer more durability and performance.
 This is true especially if the sole is thicker and stiff.
 Nonetheless, most experienced hikers prefer lightweight boots when going on long hiking trips.
 Ensure that the durability and performance of your boots are not hampered by the weight.

-The design of conventional hiking boots fails to bring out for adequate ventilation and breathability.
+The design of conventional hiking boots fails to bring out adequate ventilation and breathability.
 Inadequate ventilation can be disastrous in hot climates.
 The thing is your feet have more sweat pores than any other body part.
-Improper breathability culminates into infections, foul smell, rashes, and blisters.
+Improper breathability culminates in infections, foul smells, rashes, and blisters.

 Comfort is the main reason behind having your hiking boots on.
-All of the attributes above have an impact on comfort in one way of the other.
-The most vital attributes that make a hiking boot comfy are ventilation, weight, boot shape and fit.
+All of the attributes above have an impact on comfort in one way or the other.
+The most vital attributes that make a hiking boot comfy are ventilation, weight, boot shape, and fit.